socketsupply/nat-traversal-spec/SPEC.md

     - call addPeer() using
   - IF there is a `Peer` with `MsgConnect.target` id in this `.peers` map property
     - IF the address is not the same assign the peer the address from the message and make the `PongState` null
-    - IF we have sent a packet within `CONNECTING_MAX_TIME` time, early return
+    - IF we have sent a packet within `CONNECTING_MAX_TIME` time, then return
     - IF we have sent or received a message within the `KEEP_ALIVE_TIMEOUT`
       - this peer will call .retryPing() to be sure it is already connected
         - the first argument MUST be `Peer`